Export CSV files

 Export any cell as a CSV file.

 After selecting any SQL, Python or visual cell, the option to download results as a CSV file will appear in the floating cell controls.
-Clicking this button will execute a new query with a maximum limit of one million rows, and the results will be downloaded as a formatted CSV file.
+If all cell results are available locally, a CSV file will be generated and downloaded immediately.
+If the result set is too large to be held locally, Count will execute a new query with no row limit, and the results will be downloaded as a formatted CSV file.
+(Result size limits apply, so if your result set is very large, your download may not contain all rows).

-If your visual has multiple layers, only the first layer will be downloaded.
+If your visual has multiple marks, only the first mark will be downloaded.

 Right-clicking on a cell (or using the canvas menu in the upper-left) will present the option to Copy as CSV.
-This action will not execute a new query (unlike the Download CSV option above), but will instead copy the current results for that cell to the clipboard.
+This action will never execute a new query (unlike the Download CSV option above), but will instead copy the current results for that cell to the clipboard.
+The copied CSV text will only contain the number of rows that are currently indicated in the cell footer.

 Once CSV data has been copied, pasting back into the canvas using the keyboard shortcut will create a new CSV cell .
 This is a useful shortcut to save a copy of some cell results at a certain point in time.